yrdsb-peths/hungry-animal-team-f-animal/README.md

 ## Acknowledgments
 This project is based on Mr. Chan's Hungry Animal tutorial.
 Thank you Mr. Chan for providing the resources and support!

-## abstract class: Food class
+## Abstract Class
-We used an abstract class to have multiple different food items fall down giving different amount of scores making the game more fun.
+We created an Abstract Class, Food, to have multiple different food items fall down giving different amount of scores making the game more fun.

+## Polymorphism:
+Polymorphism is used...

-## polymporphism:
+## Overrides
+...

-## add nore later!
+## Interfaces
+We made a GameOverable interface that allows us to quickly remove objects when the GameOver event happens.